railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_production.rst

 .. index::
    single: module; stock_planning

-To be able to use the production plan, you must install the :mod:`stock_planning` module..
+To be able to use the production plan, you must install the :mod:`stock_planning` module.

 .. index:: forecasts